 an entirely new line called Lights Lacquer

 in 2019.
-The vlogger, who has over 4 million subscribers, aimed to have a larger stake in her business after sharing ownership in the last company.
-Now, under her vision, Lights Lacquer has several different collections, including the latest lineup of nudes.
+The vlogger, who has more than 4 million subscribers, aimed to have a larger stake in her business after sharing ownership in the last company.
+Now, under her vision, Lights Lacquer has several different collections, including the latest lineup of romantic hues.

 Buy Honey Baby Naturals When Aisha Ceballos-Crump felt like her six-figure job wasn't fulfilling her mentally, the Puerto Rican entrepreneur took all of her savings and 401k and put it towards launching a skin and hair-care line inspired by her grandmother's use of honey.
 The brand, Honey Baby Naturals, features an array of products that can be found at several mass retailers, including Target and Sally Beauty.
 Honey Baby Naturals

 Hold It Honey Styling Gel, $10.99

 Buy Bomba Curls When Lulu Cordero created Bomba Curls, she was inspired by the oils used in Dominican culture, like coffee seed oil and black cumin seed oil.
 Both of these ingredients can be found in the inaugural product, a multipurpose oil that can be used on the hair for growth and hydration or on the body for moisture and glow.
 Bomba Curls

 Dominican Forbidden Oil, $18.00